sevkibaba/CheckApp/README.md

 # CheckApp
-This is an app that can collect sales information as checks, tracks inventory information and reports sales-inventory data
+This is an app that can collect sales information as checks, tracks inventory information and reports sales-inventory data.

 You will need:
 - Composer (https://getcomposer.org/download/)